telerik/winforms-docs/virtualgrid/editing/api.md

 * __EndEdit:__ Ends the edit operation on the current cell and commits any changes in the underlying data source.

-* __CloseEditor:__ Ends the edit operation on the current cell without committing the changes in the underlying data source.

 * __CancelEdit:__ Closes the currently active editor and discards all changes.

 * __ActiveEditor:__ returns reference to the currently active editor.